-Suggestions for improvement and problems identified in the course of any review will be analysed by the Education Committee and/or the appropriate staff (minor changes can be implemented by direct action of the DoS).
-Any changes to the Course Regulations need to be approved by the University (this would be the case for setting up new programmes of study, or major changes to existing modules and assessment procedures).
+Suggestions for improvement and problems identified in the course of any review will be analysed by the Education Committee and/or the appropriate staff (minor changes can be implemented by direct action).
+Major changes to the Course Regulations need to be approved by the University (this would be the case for setting up new programmes of study).

 If a proposal for change is approved, the new module/procedure will be described in the appropriate course handbook.
 Where the change is in part or wholly a response to student feedback, an announcement of the change will usually be made at the SSLC.